 Diluted household bleach has been safely used for many years to help treat skin infections.
-A small amount of bleach added to the bath is recommended for conditions such as impetigo (school sores) and scabies, to help reduce bacteria on the skin and improve the severity of disease.
+A small amount of bleach added to the bath is recommended for conditions such as eczema, impetigo (school sores), boils, and infected wounds, to help reduce bacteria on the skin and improve the severity of disease.

 If your child does have stinging or irritation in the diluted bleach bath, rinse them off with plain water.
 Discuss this with your child's doctor or nurse before giving them another bleach bath.

 Can I just use a generic 4% concentration bleach - does it have to be a particular brand?

 No particular brand is better than another, you

 can safely use most household bleaches as long as they are non-fragranced (e.g.

 lemon scented), but discuss this with your doctor or nurse.

 Developed by The Royal Children's Hospital Dermatology department.
 We acknowledge the input of RCH consumers and carers.